-Program Description: The Advanced Institute on Forensic Statistics will cover the basics of probability, statistics, and econometrics.
-After this foundation is established, the instructors will then apply these concepts to topics in evidence, drawing examples from both criminal and civil law settings.
-Topics to be considered include the use of event studies in securities fraud cases, regression techniques in the context of employment discrimination litigation, and DNA analysis, among many others.
-Additionally, the Institute will examine the use of empirical research in public policy decision-making.
+The Advanced Institute on Forensic Statistics covered the basics of probability, statistics, and econometrics.
+After this foundation was established, the instructors applied these concepts to topics in evidence, drawling examples from both criminal and civil law settings.
+Topics considered included the use of event studies in securities fraud cases, regression techniques in the context of employment discrimination litigation, and DNA analysis, among many others.
+Additionally, the Institute examined the use of empirical research in public policy decision-making.

-The Institute will run for two and a half days, with an optional reception beginning Wednesday evening and ending on Saturday midday.
-Class attendance is limited to 24 judges.
+The Institute will ran for two and a half days, with an optional reception.
+Class attendance was limited to 24 judges.